MegaManSec/LDAP-Monitoring-Watchdog/README.md

 ## Examples (No Filtering)

-Note: in the below examples, entryCSN and modifyTimestamp can be completely ignored by setting `IGNORED_ATTRIBUTES = ['entryCSN', 'modifyTimestamp']`.
+Note: in the below examples, entryCSN and modifyTimestamp can be completely ignored by setting `LDAP_WATCHDOG_IGNORED_ATTRIBUTES=entryCSN,modifyTimestamp`.

 ### Terminal (with color) output: